Beengoo/LogDO2/README.md

 Messages are in `messages.yml`.

 ## Security
-Sensitive tokens are stored encrypted (AES).
+Sensitive tokens are stored encrypted (using AES).
 Generate your own 32‑byte key and set `security.tokenEncryptionKeyBase64`.

 Example (Linux/macOS):
 `openssl rand -base64 32`